Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Introduction

-The rest of this paper is organized as follows.
-In the remainder of this section, we introduce necessary notations and mathematical preliminaries.
-In \cref{sec:related_work}, we review related works.
-In \cref{sec:problem_formulation}, we formally introduce the rotation averaging and translation recovery problems, and establish theoretical relations between the Hessians and the underlying graph Laplacians.
+{\myParagraph{Paper Organization}} The rest of this paper is organized as follows.
+The remainder of this section introduces necessary notation and mathematical preliminaries, and in \cref{sec:related_work}, we review related works. {\cref{sec:problem_definition} formally introduces the problem formulation, communication architecture, and relevant applications.} In \cref{sec:laplacian_systems}, we establish theoretical relations between the Hessians and the underlying graph Laplacians.
 Then, in \cref{sec:algorithm}, we leverage these theoretical results to design fast and communication-efficient solvers for the problems of interest and establish convergence guarantees.
-Finally, \cref{sec:experiments} presents numerical evaluations of the proposed algorithms.
+Finally, \cref{sec:experiments} presents numerical evaluations of the proposed algorithms. \mainpaper{{Proofs and additional details, discussions, and experiments are provided in our extended technical report \cite{Tian2022Sparsification}.}}